jes/ricochet-group/README.md

 After that, you can get started by running:

-    $ sudo -u debian-tor ./ricochet-group
+    $ ./ricochet-group

-(You need to run it as whatever user has access to the `tor` authentication cookie).

 Edit `config.yaml` to taste.

 ### Permanent installation

-The included script `install.sh` should install `ricochet-group` on Ubuntu systems.
-If you're running something else it probably won't work.
-Specifically, the systemd unit in `ricochet-group.service` assumes that the tor user is called `debian-tor`.
+The included script `install.sh` should install `ricochet-group` on Ubuntu systems and hopefully others.

 Having installed `ricochet-group` with `install.sh`, you should edit the config in `/etc/ricochet-group/config.yaml` and then start it with systemd: